-I’ve also previously worked at Hue AS, building big-scale data visualization software for the Oil and Gas industry.
+I’ve also previously worked at Hue AS (now Bluware), building big-scale data visualization software for the Oil and Gas industry.

 Before that, I was one of the first employees at Falanx Microsystems (later aquired by ARM), where I worked on the ARM Mali line of GPUs, with an emphasis on the OpenGL ES drivers.

 You can read more about my professional career on my LinkedIn profile.

 I’ve made a lot of demos, and some other notable labels I’ve released under are: